Summary

 “Arius stands in the tradition of Origen in so far as he holds to … the substantive and distinct reality of three divine hupostaseis or ousiai” (RW, 143). (“Hupostasis and ousia are … more or less synonymous here, and mean ‘real individual subsistence’, as opposed to existence as a mental construct only” (RW, 132).)

 Bishop Methodius of Olympia (died c.
-311) wrote, “God the Father alone is ingenerate [meaning, to exist without cause]; the ‘unoriginated origin’,” [meaning, to be without beginning] (RH, 83).
+311) wrote, “God the Father alone is ingenerate; the ‘unoriginated origin’,” (RH, 83).
+In other words, the Father alone exists without cause.

-Origen, similar to Methodius, described the Son as “the originated God” (RH 62), meaning that He is divine but that He has a beginning, in contrast to the Father who has no beginning.
+Origen, similar to Methodius, described the Son as “the originated God” (RH 62), meaning that He is divine but He does not exist without cause.
+He has been caused by the Father.
 Arius also described the Son as having a beginning:

-Similar to Arius, Origen described the Son as a ‘creature’ (RH, 63):
+Origen described the Son as a ‘creature’ who has existed without beginning (RH, 63):

 “Origen did … describe the Son both as ‘having come into existence’ and as a ‘creature’. … But at the same time, he declares his belief in the eternity of the Son as a distinct entity from the Father” (RH, 63-64).

-Arius described the Son as a creature but as “a perfect creature of God … not like one of the creatures” (RH, 7).
+Arius had a similar wide meaning of the word ‘creature’ when he described the Son as a creature but as “a perfect creature of God … not like one of the creatures” (RH, 7).
 In Arius’ theology, since the Son created all other creatures, He is the Creator and God of all creatures.
 It was Arius’ enemies who emphasized that he said that the Son is a creature.
+See – Did Arius describe the Son of God as a Created Being?

 Arianism developed over time and later Arians said: “The Son was begotten, that is made, by God.
 These Arians … are not happy with the use of the term ‘created’, because this suggests that the Son is to be classified with other created things.”
 (RH, 102)